gautamraj5488/Book_Browse/README.md

     - Includes different UI screens such as:
       - `BookListScreen`: Displays a scrollable list of books with filters.
       - `BookDetailScreen`: Shows detailed information for selected books.
+      - `SplashScreen`: The first screen of the app, showing the logo.
   - **`widgets/`:**
     - Custom widgets for reusable UI components:
       - `BookCard`: Displays a single book with its details.
-      - `ErrorMessage` : Display error messages.
+      - `ErrorMessage`: Display error messages.
-      - `LoadingIndicator` : Display loading indicator when waiting for data.
+      - `LoadingIndicator`: Display loading indicator when waiting for data.
       - `WaveDotsWidget`: A wave animation used for loading indicators.
       - `ImageWithPlaceholder`: Smoothly transitions between placeholder and loaded images.
-      - `ShimmerWidget` : This enhances user experience.
+      - `ShimmerWidget`: Enhances user experience with shimmer effects.
   - **`utils/`:**
     - Contains utility files for constants, themes, and helper functions.
+    - **`shake_manager.dart`**: Handles shake detection for reporting issues.

 ---